Shakeskeyboarde/wurk/core/wurk/docs/api/classes/CommandContext.md

 • `Readonly` **workspaces**: [`Workspaces`](Workspaces.md)

-Collection of all workspaces in the project.
+Collection of all child workspaces in the project.
+Does not include the root workspace.